 The black thawbs (or kanduras) have several connotations in numerous Arab civilisations, most of which are rooted in customs and social norms.

-Black tobes are more frequently worn in cooler weather.
+Black tobes are more frequently worn in cooler weather with a Yemeni shemagh.
 In contrast, white tobes are usually worn during the hot summer months because of their ability to reflect heat.

 Black absorbs heat.
 Therefore, it is appropriate for cooler climates or evening activities.